jthomas/openwhisk-web-action-http-proxy/README.md

 [HTTP events](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#http-context) received by the Web Action Proxy are forwarded as HTTP requests to the web application.
 HTTP responses from the web application are returned as Web Action [responses](https://github.com/apache/incubator-openwhisk/blob/master/docs/webactions.md#handling-http-requests-with-actions).

-This proxy is designed to be built into a Docker image alongside existing stateless web applications.
+This proxy is designed to be built into a Docker image that will run the stateless web applications.
 Using [Docker support](https://github.com/apache/incubator-openwhisk/blob/master/docs/actions-docker.md) in Apache OpenWhisk, web applications can then be executed on the serverless platform with minimal modifications.

 ![Web Action Proxy](./web-action-proxy.png)